 The goal for including Ninth Grade Success (also known as Freshman On-Track) in Measure 98, and for launching the Oregon Center for High School Success (CHSS) last summer, was to help bring the truly impressive graduation rate improvements that these policies first created in Chicago, here to schools across Oregon.
 Researchers discovered that students who are ‘on-track’ at the end of their 9th grade – meaning they’ve completed a quarter of the total credits they need and received no more than one F in a core course – are far more likely to graduate than their off-track peers.
 By zeroing in on this on-track indicator, educators in Chicago were able to raise graduation rates by more than twenty points in just a few short years.

-Here in Oregon, the Department of Education began monitoring freshmen on-track rates during the 2013-14 school year.
-Those same students graduated in 2016-17, giving us the first hard data showing the overwhelmingly positive impact that freshmen on-track policies are having in our state.
+Here in Oregon, the Department of Education began monitoring ninth grade on-track rates during the 2013-14 school year.
+Those same students graduated in 2016-17, giving us the first hard data showing the overwhelmingly positive impact that these on-track policies are having in our state.

 Here’s just a glimpse of a new report on that impact: